kaleeding/Peercoin-PRISM-analysis/README.md

 - Verify or experiment with properties

 For more information on using the PRISM tool please refer to the [PRISM manual](https://www.prismmodelchecker.org/manual/RunningPRISM/StartingPRISM).

-# Documents
-The paper describing this analysis in detail can be found in `/docs`.